jenkinsci/zscan-upload-plugin/README.md

 # zscan-jenkins-plugin
-Jankins plugin to upload builds to zScan for analysis.
+Jenkins plugin to upload builds to zScan for analysis.

 ## Pre-requisites